yuthman728/15-112-Term-Project/README.md

 **How to run:**

 The user will open the "SuperMarioSSFinal" file in the same location as the "cmu_112_graphics.py" file, which will both be in the main game folder.
-The user should then open up the Images/Music folder using the terminal (use "cd" command to get to Image/Music) and can then run the "SuperMarioSSFinal" file.
+The user should then open up the Images/Music folder using the terminal (use "cd" command to get to 'Image and Music') and can then run the "SuperMarioSSFinal" file.

 **Libraries Needed:**